 If you want to get in touch, please contact me via this form

-1970 was a pivotal year in music.
-The industry and music consumers were moving on from the pillars of pop, country, and rock to a number of different styles.
-Electric instruments and higher quality recording techniques were starting to change everything.
+1970 and 1971 were pivotal years in music.
+The industry and music consumers were moving on from the pillars of pop and country to rock of a number of different styles.
+Electric instruments, large scale concerts and higher quality recording techniques were starting to change everything.
 In many countries, not least the USA, social and racial protects were becoming increasingly important.

-Creed Taylor, by 1970, had been in the industry as a producer for some 25-years.
-This year, 2020, marks fifty, yes 50 years since then.
-Creed will be 91-years old this year and for my part I thought some form of comprehensive retrospective was well overdue.
+Creed Taylor, by 1970, had been in the industry as a producer for some 15-years.
+This website was started in 2019.
+More than fifty, yes 50 years since then.
+Creed Taylor was 91-years old this year and for my part I thought some form of comprehensive retrospective was well overdue.

 In 1970, Creed established himself as one of the premier jazz producers.
 He had started and thrived at some of the famous jazz record labels including Bethlehem, Impulse and Verve.
 Taylor had really cut a groove at Herb Alperts A&M label with the CTI imprint.
 1970 saw Taylor really break loose and form his own label, his own companies, and record many new artists and well as a continuing loyalty to many artists that he had produced already.

-Taylors style by 1970 was disliked by many jazz aficionados, some of the later albums on A&M CTI were very popular but had moved away from the trad’, bop, post-bop, free improvisational and mainstream jazz into a more heavily orchestrated, more generally popular and successful style of jazz.
-Many blamed Taylor for the smooth jazz era, and many of the associated acts which played less hard, more mainstream and more cover titles.
+Taylors style by 1970 was disliked by many jazz aficionados, some of the later albums on A&M CTI were very popular but had moved away from the trad’, bop, post-bop, free improvisational and mainstream jazz into a more orchestrated, generally po-oriented and successful style of jazz.
+Many blamed Taylor for the smooth jazz era, and many of the associated acts which played less hard, more mainstream and more cover tracks.
 However, looking back on those times, no one knew where the “sound” would go in the late 60’s and early 70’s.